Lipa, Batangas: Spanish rule

+American occupation

+The Parish of Lipa, established in 1716, became a diocesan center in 1910, included the provinces of Batangas, Laguna, Tayabas (Quezon), Marinduque and Mindoro, with Msgr.
+Jose Petrelli as the first bishop.

+Barrios Luta, Bilukaw, Kalikangan (Caligañgan), Payapa, and San Gallo (San Galo) were excised from Lipa to form the new independent municipality of Malvar by virtue of an Executive Order issued by acting Governor-General Charles Yeater on December 16, 1918, with the municipality's inauguration taking effect on January 10, 1919.
+Mataasnakahoy, which includes Lumang Lipa, likewise became a separate municipality through Executive Order No. 308 signed by acting Governor-General of the Philippines George C. Butte on March 27, 1931, taking effect on January 1, 1932.

 Cityhood

 On August 31, 1947, Lipa was inaugurated as a chartered City created under Republic Act No. 162 approved on June 20, 1947.

+On June 21, 1969, barrios Alangilan, Balete, Calawit, Looc, Magapi, Makina, Malabanan, Palsara, Sampalukan, and Solis, along with sitios Paligawan, Sala, and Wani-Wani, were excised from Lipa to form part of the new independent municipality of Balete, by virtue of Republic Act No. 5659.

 Geography

 Lipa covers an area of 20940 ha at an elevation of 1025 ft above sea level.
 Lipa's fishing area is located at barangay Halang, in the west of the city; it is actually a portion of Taal Lake, which is connected to other municipalities (Cuenca, Mataasnakahoy and Balete).

 Lipa is bounded by the city of Santo Tomas in the northeast, the city of San Pablo of Laguna, and the municipalities of Tiaong and San Antonio, Quezon in the east, the municipalities of Padre Garcia and Rosario in the southeast, the municipalities of Ibaan and San Jose in the southwest, the municipalities of Cuenca and Mataasnakahoy and Taal Lake in the west and the municipalities of Balete and Malvar in the northwest.

 The city's location, in a valley between the Malepunyo Mountain Range and Mount Macolod, makes it a low-risk area for natural disasters.
 These two mountains serve as a windbreak during typhoons.
 Mount Macolod, in the west, also served as shield during eruptions of the Taal Volcano.